 We encourage students to join student clubs.
 These clubs provide career development and leadership opportunities.
 Co-curricular club members will meet and learn from industry leaders, build professional networks, explore career possibilities within an industry, and will learn industry-specific hot topics like new legislation, trends in employment, etiquette, tools, and technology.
 Clubs are fun and informative, student-directed, staff/faculty mentored, and meet on campus monthly.
-For more information about Student Clubs, please contact Career Services and Placement at careerservices@cleary.edu.
-Available co-curricular clubs include Accounting Club, Cleary Computer Club, Marketing Club, Health Care Management Club, Human Resources Club, Sustainability Club as well as an extra-curricular club, Cleary Student Veterans Association.
+For more information about Student Clubs, please contact Career Services and Placement at careerservices@cleary.edu or visit the Clubs page on the Cleary Web site at www.cleary.edu/students/clubs.

-Student Athletics
+Student Ombudsman